schamberg97/express-normalizeurl/README.md

 # Express-NormalizeUrl
 URL normalisation for Express and Connect.
-Forked form @AntuanKhanna/express-url
+Forked form @AntuanKhanna/express-url to serve as (almost) drop-in replacement and to maintain the unmaintained code.

 ## About